MPCS-51220/reservation-system-christian-the-wingdings/README.md

-# T-03: Station 13 Facility Management
+# T-04: Interoperate!

 ## Overview
-This assignment allows your team to select some of the feature your team will implement from a backlog.
-Basic requirements must be implemented/completed.
-Backlog requirements are each worth specific number of points.
-The difficulty of the backlog requirements varies.
-The number of points assigned to each is loose guide of expected difficulty for a typical team, but may not be a perfect indicator for your team, so think through them and decide.
-The full assignment can be found here: https://canvas.uchicago.edu/courses/56612/assignments/663328
+MPCS, Inc. has decided that they are losing business by having each facility manage its own reservations.
+They'd like to consolidate their systems.
+As a first step, they want all teams to implement a feature that lets any facility reserve a resource at another facility.
+The full assignment can be found here: https://canvas.uchicago.edu/courses/56612/assignments/663325?module_item_id=2406263

 # Equipment Reservation System Documentation